 Weather gear

-I carry a folded, lightweight poncho with a hood in a pouch for unexpected rain in my handbag all year round.
+I carry a folded, lightweight plastic poncho with a hood in a pouch for unexpected rain in my handbag all year round.
 In summer a sunhat or a baseball cap are a must.
 A large lightweight silk/pashmina scarf can serve as neck wear or a head wrap.
 It doubles as a blanket on planes and trains and covers shoulders on chilly evenings when dining al fresco.
 Include a raincoat or a puffy vest that reduces to the size of a softball if you’ll be traveling to Italy in the fall.

 Cosmetics